amphp/http-client/README.md

 ### WHAT IT DOES

+* Allows both event-driven and linear cause/effect application design;
+* Lazy-loads dependencies and controllers;
+* Integrates simple, built-in dependency injection;
 * Routes HTTP requests by address and optional HTTP request method allowing user-friendly, resource-oriented RESTful applications;
-* Lazy-loads application controllers;
-* Integrates simple built-in dependency injection;
-* Eschews the use of `static` entirely in favor of maximum testability and complete API transparency;
+* Eschews the use of `static` entirely in favor of maximum testability and full API transparency;
 * Implements convention over configuration when practical and allows developer autonomy when feasible;
 * Makes all of your wildest dreams come true -- especially the ones about unicorns.